wanze/vue-bimaru/README.md

-# Bimaru
+# Battleships Solitaire

-A Vue.js implementation of the amazing Bimaru (battleship) logic puzzle game.
+A Vue.js implementation of the amazing logic puzzle game.

 > WIP, more information coming soon. 🤠